 Would customers really want to use chat to get help?

-What is the overall goal in hiring a cloud contact center for my small business?
+What is the overall goal of hiring a cloud contact center for my small business?

 This would depend on your primary focus.
 Does your business want to improve customer service, increase sales, raise awareness of a promotion, provide customer support, or something else entirely?
 The purpose of a cloud contact center is to improve communication between your business and your customers.
 When a customer contacts your business, whoever answers your phones is effectively the voice of your company.
 Regardless of whether your customer as a positive or negative experience, it is highly unlikely they will tell others of the exact contact center that helped them.
 They will mention your company.
 This means that focusing on the quality of service a cloud contact center can provide should be of utmost importance.
 Not all providers are created equally, consider how one can present the best possible image for your business.
 OneVoice Hosted Contact Center can help with customer engagement and interaction.
 Our cloud solution helps your business measure inbound and outbound calls, as well as email and live chat.
 You can be confident that our agents will be able to best represent your business.